 “Books/Movies/Shows like XYZ”.
 How many times have you Googled the above phrase to get suggestions on your next entertainment escapade?
 Probably often.
 There is a wealth of content available online, and no matter how many filters you apply, it is impossible to go through them all to find what suits your preferences.
-So naturally, we turn to friends, colleagues, or even technology for content recommendations.
+So naturally, we turn to friends, colleagues, or even technology for content recommendations on media networks.

 They know what we have liked so far, so they can tell what we might like next!